Authentic Sakura Fare - Sakura Mochi, Sakura Manju, Sakura Soba and Sakura Crepe

 Sakura Soba

-This was probably the most interesting item that I would have liked to try... unfortunately, it was something that my mom had on the plane, and so she obviously couldn't save it for me.
+This was probably the most interesting item that I would have liked to try... unfortunately, it was something that my companion had on the plane, and so she obviously couldn't save it for me.
 (Can you believe it, such interesting seasonal fare on an airline?
 I believe it was Singapore Airlines... maybe that would explain it.)

 She said that she could taste the sakura flavour distinctly.
 It would have been interesting to experience how that taste would go with the onions, wasabi and soba sauce that came with it...